MikodeSan/grandPy/README.md

 #### Map

-Knowing the geocode (coodinates), the relative map can be got sending a HTTP request to the [Google Maps Static API](https://developers.google.com/maps/documentation/maps-static).
+By Knowing the geocode (coodinates), the relative map can be got sending a HTTP request to the [Google Maps Static API](https://developers.google.com/maps/documentation/maps-static).
 By specifying to the service some parameters like image size, zoom level and coordinates of the pin, as a result the image url of a static map (non-interactive) are returned.
 Then this url can be transfered to the front-end side (without the Google key for security).

 #### Intéraction Media Wiki

-- interogation WIKI avec geocode
-  - récupère site par ordre de proximité
-  - sélection aléatoire parmi les 7 premiers sites
-  - extraction de la descripion du site , mes 3 premières phrases
-  - suppression des titres, pour les pages tres courtes
+The geocode is also used to get back points of interest from [MediaWiki service](https://www.mediawiki.org/wiki/API:Main_page).
+By sending to the service a HTTP `GET` request as `action query`, specifying the _coordinates_ and the _maximal perimeter_, a list of Wikipedia page identifiers is returned sorted by distance from specified coordinates.
+So, a random page can be selected in order to return Grand-Py's replies more diversified for the same user's query.

+With another request speciying the selected _page identifier_, the page text of the point of interest is returned.
+So, by discarding titles, the first sentences is extracted and used to complete the Grand-Py's reply to the user.

 #### random reply

+For each Grand-Py's reply, predefined text is randomly selected to embellish the information returned to the user.

 #### Hosting